ionic-team/trapeze/packages/website/docs/Operations/ios.md

 ### `plist`

-Updates values in the `INFOPLIST_FILE` for the given target and build.
-Currently only supports updating this file but support for other plist files is [coming](https://github.com/ionic-team/capacitor-configure/issues/52).
+Updates values in the `INFOPLIST_FILE` for the given target and build, or updates the given plist `file`.
+Set `replace` to `true` to overwrite the entire target object (if `false`, the values will be merged):

+Additionally, raw plist XML can be supplied using `xml` (which can be supplied directly or through an env var).
+When using this option along with `file`, the entire plist file is overwritten with the given source.
+When not using `file` the values are merged into the `INFOPLIST_FILE`.

 ```yaml
 platforms: